About this Policy

 Who else has access to the information you provide us

 We will never sell your personal data.
-We will not share your personal data with any third parties without your prior consent (which you are free to withhold) except where required to do so by law or as set out in the table above or paragraph 5.2 below.
+We will not share your personal data with any third parties without your prior consent (which you are free to withhold) except where required to do so by law or as set out above or below.

 We may pass your personal data to third parties who are service providers, agents and subcontractors to us for the purposes of completing tasks and providing services to you on our behalf (e.g. to print newsletters and send you mailings).
 However, we disclose only the personal data that is necessary for the third party to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own purposes.